AmbireTech/adex-protocol/components/validator-stack.md

 ## Flow

+@TODO explain what the flow is FOR; all processes that require the validator stack

 * negotiate validators
 * create a channel (ethereum, polkadot, whatever)
 * upload campaignSpec to the market, and potentially to validators (IPFS?)